nickhou1983/Github-Copilot-Atlas/README.md

     "github.copilot.chat.responsesApiReasoningEffort": "high"
   }
   ```
-  - `customAgentInSubagent.enabled`: Allow subagents to use custom agents defined in a '-agents.md' files like the ones above
+  - `customAgentInSubagent.enabled`: Allow subagents to use custom agents defined in a '-agents.md' file like the ones above
   - `responsesApiReasoningEffort`: Set to "high" for enhanced reasoning in planning agents (GPT models)

 ## Best Practices